"""

 float

-Average hitrate, bounded between [0,1].
+Average hitrate of nearest neighbor recovery, bounded between [0,1].
 Higher values indicate better recovery.

 """